gojimmypi/RFID_Logger/Enclosure.md

 ![enclosure_hole_closed_closeup](./images/enclosure_hole_closed_closeup.png)

-Note that for maximum range, the RFID PCB with the printing should be as close to the swipe seruface as possible.
+Note that for maximum range, the RFID PCB with the printing should be as close to the swipe surface as possible.
 The side with the printing is the side with the copper traces as an antenna.
-It will work from either side, but might as well do everything possible for best range.
+It will work from either side, but might as well do everything possible for the best range.